Lenalidomide (By mouth)

 - Some foods and medicines can affect how lenalidomide works.
-Tell your doctor if you are using digoxin or a blood thinner (such as warfarin).
-Tell your doctor if you are also using darbepoetin alfa, epoetin alfa, or any medicine that contains estrogen.
+Tell your doctor if you are using any of the following:

 Warnings While Using This Medicine:

-- Women should begin 2 forms of reliable birth 4 weeks before starting therapy.
-Continue birth control during therapy and for 4 weeks after the last dose.
+- Women should begin using 2 forms of reliable birth control 4 weeks before starting therapy.
+Continue using birth control during therapy and for 4 weeks after the last dose.
 Routine pregnancy tests are necessary.
-Call your doctor or 1-888-668-2528 for emergency contraception information if you think you are pregnant.

 - Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, lactose intolerance, high blood pressure, high cholesterol, or a history of heart attack or stroke.
 Tell your doctor if you smoke.

-- Do not donate blood during therapy and for 1 month after the last dose.
+- Do not donate blood during therapy or for 1 month after the last dose.

 - This medicine may cause the following problems: